agile-ts/documentation/docs/main/StyleGuide.md

 These interfaces belonging to the Entity should be defined here.

 **For example** <br />
-In case of the TODO-Entity, it contains the `TodoInterface`.
+In the case of the TODO-Entity, it contains the `TodoInterface`.

 ```ts title="todo.interface.ts in 📁todo"
 export interface TodoInterface {